ayushmangarg2003/ayushmangarg2003/README.md

 - ⚡ Fun fact: ...
 -->
 # 💫About Me :
-🔭I'm currently working on Web dev Projects
+🔭I'm currently working on Projects with JavaScripts 🌱I'm currently learning more about ReactJs
-🌱I'm currently learning more about Backend Development 💭Ask me about HTML,CSS or any design-related stuff ⚡+Fun fact: 	I sleep, code and listen music 8 hours each 😁Pronouns: He/His
+🤔If you are a Backend Developer Then we can collaborate for Hackatons 💭Ask me about HTML,CSS ,Python or Design Related Stuff ⚡+Fun fact: I sleep, code and listen music 8 hours each 😁Pronouns: He/His
 📧How to reach me: Twitter-@Ayushmangarg4 Linkedin: ayushmangarg